hakangndz/chair-shop/README.md

 It is a Portuguese chair shop place.
-JS code is not implemented yet.
+JS code and basket will be added later